Translated version of this PSD: Turkish

-An independent consultant was retained to undertake an Environmental and Social Due Diligence (ESDD) of the Project.
-The ESDD confirmed that the Efeler GPP has been built and operated in compliance with the Bank's requirements.
-Efeler Extension Project will have no impacts on any protected areas and will not be associated with any resettlement, and it is structured to comply with the Bank's Performance Requirements, National and IFC requirements.
-The project has been subject to a national Environmental Impact Assessment (EIA) procedure and permits have been granted by the appropriate Competent Authority.
-The permit for Efeler 8 has been revoked by a Court Decision and the Company is conducting additional studies to address the issue and comply with the environmental legislation.
-The Bank will undertake additional due diligence and update the PSD accordingly.
+An independent consultant was retained to undertake an Environmental and Social Due Diligence (ESDD) of the Project and planned extensions.
+The ESDD confirmed that the Project’s existing and anticipated environmental and social risks and impacts have not materially changed since disclosure in November 2018, but the scrutiny on the industry in Turkey and challenges to geothermal operations have heightened.
+It also confirmed that the Efeler Extension Project will have no impacts on any protected areas, will not be associated with any resettlement, and is structured to comply with the Bank's Performance Requirements, National and IFC requirements.
+The project has been subject to a national Environmental Impact Assessment (EIA) procedure and permits have been granted by the Ministry of Environment and Urbanization (MoEU) for Efe-6, Efe-7 and Efe-8 Geothermal Power Plants (GPPs).
+The MoEU's approval of the Efe-8

-As agreed in 2016 under Efeler GPP, the Bank has engaged with local authorities and initiated a TC project to develop a Strategic Environmental and Social Review (Cumulative Impact Assessment) of geothermal development in the areas to address the concerns of CSOs and develop best practice standards.
-The Company is expected to cooperate with local authorities and other geothermal companies in mitigating the cumulative impacts which will be identified through the Strategic E&S review in the region.
+The Bank has engaged with the Ministry of Environment and Urbanization (MoEU) and initiated a Technical Cooperation project to undertake the Cumulative Impact Assessment of geothermal resources exploration and development in the geothermic areas to address the concerns of CSOs and standardise best practices for the sector.
+The Company agreed to cooperate with the MoEU, local authorities and other geothermal companies in mitigating the cumulative impacts which will be identified through the Cumulative Impact Assessment Study in the region.
 Overall this will enable EHS and social issues to be managed collectively in a similar manner for all operations and therefore reduce cumulative impacts.
-This TC is currently under way and will be completed in 2019.
+This TC is currently under way and will be completed by end 2019.

-The GPP does not involve the combustion of fossil fuels.
-There are no gaseous emissions from the plant itself.
-However, geothermal fluids contain non-condensable gases, of which the great majority (98%) is carbon dioxide (CO2).
-These non-condensable gases are emitted from the power plant via the cooling tower and the vaporizers and this leads to the release of carbon dioxide (CO2).
+The GPP does not involve the combustion of fossil fuels, thus the power generation itself does not generate emissions.
+However, geothermal fluids contain non-condensable gases, of which the great majority (98%) is carbon dioxide (CO2) that need to be degassed as part of the process, thus leading to the release of CO2.
 The emission from the projects has decreased with time and the existing units are currently attaining emission factors of 0.61 tCO2e / MWh.
-The planned capacity expansion is estimated to emit around 0.55 tCO2e / MWh.
-The total emission from the Project is projected at around 425,000 tonnes CO2-e per annum, with total emission from the Guris-operated GPP plants will be around 1.315 million tonnes per annum, with an average emission factor of 0.62 tCO2e / MWh.
+The planned capacity expansion is estimated to emit around 0.56 tCO2e / MWh.
+The total emission from the Project is projected at around 425,000 tonnes CO2-e per annum, with total emission from the Gurmat-operated GPP plants will be around 1.315 million tonnes per annum, with an average emission factor of 0.62 tCO2e / MWh.
+Based on monitoring the existing Efeler GPPs’ NCG emissions and geological modeling of the reservoir, the NCGs and associated CO2 emissions are forecasted to significantly decrease over the lifetime of the Project.
 The Company is investigating methods to further reduce emission of non-condensable gases.
-However, given the specific nature of the resources, this may require additional studies once the plant is fully operational.

 There is an Environmental and Social Impact Assessment available for this project.